7 Underrated Things to Do in Dublin

 5. Visit Marsh’s Library, the oldest in Ireland

 Marsh’s Library was Ireland’s first public library when it opened in 1707 just beside St. Patrick’s Cathedral.
 It also happens to be Ireland’s oldest library, period.
-The interior hasn’t changed much over the past 310 years, and book lovers will enjoy strolling along the galleries, soaking up the atmosphere and admiring the wooden shelves with old books, arranged in size order and covering subjects from law and politics to classical studies and travel atlases.
+The interior hasn’t changed much over the past three centuries, and book lovers will enjoy strolling along the galleries, soaking up the atmosphere, and admiring the wooden shelves with old books, arranged in order by size and covering subjects from law and politics to classical studies and travel atlases.

 This Martello Tower on Sandycove Point in south Dublin is best known for its appearance in the novel Ulysses.
 James Joyce stayed in the tower briefly in 1904, and he went on to set the opening chapter of the famous book in the tower.
 You can check out the artifacts in the small museum at the base, which include the author’s old guitar and his traveling trunk.
-The open top level has views across Dublin Bay and overlooks the famous Forty Foot swimming spot.
+The open top level has views across Dublin Bay and overlooks the famous Forty Foot swimming spot where you can take a dip if brave enough.
+Back in Dublin City, check out upcoming events and readings at the James Joyce Centre in a Georgian building on North Great George’s Street.

 7. Jeanie Johnston Tall Ship and Famine Museum